JoaquinAmatRodrigo/skforecast/docs/introduction-forecasting/introduction-forecasting.md

 <center><font size="2.5"> <i>Time series transformation including an exogenous variable.</i></font></center>

-Once data have been rearranged into the new shape, any regression model can be trained in ordert to predict the next value (step) of the serie.
+Once data have been rearranged into the new shape, any regression model can be trained to predict the next value (step) of the series.

 <p align="center"><img src="../img/diagram-trainig-forecaster.png" style="width: 700px;"></p>